NoelDeMartin/ramen/docs/activitypods.md

 ## Additional requirements

 Besides the [limitations](#limitations) in their current implementation, I've also noticed some additional requirements that I haven't encountered in any other Solid Server so far.
-Some of these are likely to change as they become fully spec-compliant, but others may be requirements going forward.
+Some of these are likely to change as they become fully spec-compliant.

 -   **Using [SAI](https://solid.github.io/data-interoperability-panel/specification/).** In the current implementation, SAI is the only way to log in with a Solid App.
 This is likely to change, as described in this issue: https://github.com/activitypods/activitypods/issues/344.